 Students are expected to know what their degree requirements are and to review their report prior to meeting with their advisers to schedule classes.
 Errors or discrepancies on the DARS report should be brought to the attention of your adviser.
 A DARS report is not a transcript and should not be presented to a third party as certifying that a student has earned a degree from the University of Illinois.
 At the conclusion of a student’s final semester, the college will verify final degree certification with the use of DARS.

-Freshmen are not required to take a placement examination in rhetoric and composition because the university will place freshmen into the appropriate freshman composition course based on a student's best ACT/SAT English score.
+Freshmen are not required to take a placement examination in rhetoric and composition because the university will place freshmen into the appropriate freshman composition course.
 All freshmen are required to take an ALEKS exam.
 Based on the score received, the adviser will determine the appropriate math course.
 Information on ALEKS can be found online.
 Information on placement exams can also be found online.

 Students who plan to enroll in chemistry and have completed less than two years of chemistry in high school, must take the Chemistry Placement Test.
 Students who did not take at least three years of the same language in high school must also take the placement exam in this area.
 Transfer students will be required to take the chemistry and/or language placements tests if the following applies: 1) you have high school credit in the subject; and 2) you have not earned college credit in the subject; and 3) you expect to take the subject at the University of Illinois.
 Placement examinations are designed to assist the student and advisers in appropriate course selection.
 College of Education advisers will not approve registration in coursework in these areas without placement test scores.